AUDIENCE: Health Professional, Infectious Disease, Cardiology, Patient

 Before using moxifloxacin injection,

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); certain antidepressants; antipsychotics (medications to treat mental illness); nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin, others) and naproxen (Aleve, Naprosyn, others); cisapride (Propulsid) (not available in the U.S.); diuretics ('water pills') erythromycin (E.E.S., Eryc, Erythrocin, others); insulin; or medications for diabetes that are taken by mouth such as glimepiride (Amaryl, in Duetact), and glyburide (DiaBeta, Glynase, in Glucovance); certain medications for irregular heartbeat including amiodarone (Cordarone, Nexterone, Pacerone), disopyramide (Norpace), procainamide , quinidine, and sotalol (Betapace, Betapace AF, Sorine, Sotylize).
+Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); certain antidepressants; antipsychotics (medications to treat mental illness); nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin, others) and naproxen (Aleve, Naprosyn, others); cisapride (Propulsid) (not available in the U.S.); diuretics ('water pills') erythromycin (E.E.S., Eryc, Erythrocin, others); insulin or other medications to treat diabetes such as chlorpropamide, glimepiride (Amaryl, in Duetact), glipizide (Glucotrol), glyburide (DiaBeta), tolazamide, and tolbutamide; certain medications for irregular heartbeat including amiodarone (Nexterone, Pacerone), disopyramide (Norpace), procainamide, quinidine (in Nuedexta), and sotalol (Betapace, Betapace AF, Sorine, Sotylize).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you are pregnant or plan to become pregnant or if you are breastfeeding.
 If you become pregnant while using moxifloxacin injection, call your doctor.